Dr. David Katz on Finding the “Best” Diet

-So what specifically do you recommend to someone who wants to improve their eating habits in 2019?
+So what specifically do you recommend to someone who wants to improve their eating habits?

 - Ditch the diet mentality.
 Resist the temptation to jump onto the latest trend.
 Stick to what’s tried and true: follow a sustainable eating pattern that you truly enjoy and nourishes your body with nutrient-rich whole foods.